6 Survival Techniques: the Basic Survival Skills Everyone Should Know

 • Debris hut

-After making a shelter that can insulate you from the elements, the next outdoor survival skill you will want to employ is making a fire.
-A fire can help you stay warm, cook food and boil water.
+After constructing a shelter to insulate you from the elements, the next survival technique you will want to utilize is fire making.
+A fire not only helps you stay warm, but also assists in cooking food and boiling water.

-When you build a fire, it’s important to remember the fire triangle or combustion triangle: oxygen, heat, and fuel.
-Without one of these three ingredients, you will not be able to build a fire, or your fire will be extinguished.
+When you construct a survival fire, it's crucial to remember the fire triangle or combustion triangle: oxygen, heat, and fuel.
+Absence of one of these three components could mean you're unable to build a fire, or your fire could be extinguished.

 When you build a survival fire, you want to start small.
 A single spark can make all the difference.
 And when it comes to collecting fuel, remember that the drier, the better.